SUBSPECIALTY CERTIFICATION IN DERMATOPATHOLOGY

 Certification in Dermatopathology is time-limited for 10 years.
 When a candidate is certified in Dermatopathology, he/she will enter into Maintenance of Certification for the 10-year period.
 See the Maintenance of Certification requirements

-- Individuals who successfully complete an ABD certifying, subspecialty, or recertification/MOC examination are eligible to receive AMA PRA Category 1 CME credit by providing a copy of the ABD certificate or notification letter, a completed form from the AMA website (http://www.ama-assn.org/go/directcredit), and payment (see AMA website for fees and more details).
+- Individuals who successfully complete an ABD certifying, subspecialty, or recertification/MOC examination will automatically receive the AMA PRA Category 1 CME award (60 credits) via email from the AMA courtesy of the ABD.